TwistNet-2D: Learning Second-Order Channel Interactions via Spiral Twisting for Texture Recognition: Experiments

-\paragraph{Training protocol.} All models are trained \emph{from scratch} without ImageNet pretraining to isolate architectural contributions from transfer learning.
-We use: 200 epochs, SGD with Nesterov momentum (0.9), weight decay $10^{-4}$, cosine LR schedule (initial 0.05, 10-epoch warmup), batch size 64, input $224{\times}224$.
-Augmentation includes RandAugment~\cite{cubuk2020randaugment}, Mixup ($\alpha{=}0.8$), CutMix ($\alpha{=}1.0$), and label smoothing ($\epsilon{=}0.1$).
-We report mean accuracy $\pm$ std over all folds and 3 seeds.
+\paragraph{Training protocol.} All models are trained from scratch on the target dataset, with no ImageNet pretraining, under identical settings: 200 epochs, SGD with Nesterov momentum ($0.9$), weight decay $10^{-4}$, cosine learning-rate schedule (initial $0.05$, 10-epoch linear warmup), batch size 64, input $224{\times}224$, mixed precision, and gradient clipping at $1.0$.
+Augmentation includes RandomResizedCrop ($0.2$--$1.0$, BICUBIC), RandomHorizontalFlip, RandAugment~\cite{cubuk2020randaugment} ($n{=}2, m{=}9$), Mixup~\cite{zhang2018mixup} ($\alpha{=}0.8$), CutMix~\cite{yun2019cutmix} ($\alpha{=}1.0$), and label smoothing ($\epsilon{=}0.1$).
+Reported numbers are mean accuracy $\pm$ one standard deviation across all folds and three random seeds (42, 43, 44).